by Helen Macdonald

 “Granting respect to animals is as important as it is with humans.
 Animals have an uncanny ability to pick up on your state of mind, especially if you are antagonistic or hostile.
 All it takes to make progress is an open minded attitude, with a bit of patience it eventually clicks into place.
 The best part is you will recognize it when it happens.
 Believe me anyone can do it, and as many people already know, it is so worthwhile.
 There are no deep secrets, no special abilities and not psychic powers necessary.”

-(probably not now in print but available second hand)
+First published in 1967 (probably not now in print but available second hand)

 Eric Eastwood writes as a physicist having studied radar during the war.
 His radar work lead to the development of the use of radar to track bird movements.
 They found that they got rogue echoes which they called “angels” which they soon discovered were birds.
 A lot of this book has excellent descriptions of how radar works and what it can do, please note that words “ppi” describe the radar display screen.
 He was helped in this book by a reputed ornithologist Dr David Lack.